darrenldl/Cpp_Playground/README.md

         Mod_Type<integral_type, upper_bound> variable_name;
     # Example
         Mod_Type<unsigned int, 5> i;  // by default initialised to 0
-        All operations on i will be reduced modulo 100, i is always in {0, 1, 2, 3, 4}
+        All operations on i will be reduced modulo 5, that is, i is always in {0, 1, 2, 3, 4}

     # Operations supported
     Arithemetic         : +, -, *